pquerna/mod_authn_yubikey/README.md

 # mod_authn_yubikey

-If you want to use your yubikey with your own yubico HSM server you need to use this version of mod_authn_yubikey, because the original one does not support do declare your own AuthYkValidationHost and the AuthYkValidationProtocol.

 ###### Setup local config files
 To add the user frank.nord with the password foobar123 and the token id abcdefghijkl you have to do: